admercs/ecosystem-model-comparison/README.md

 # Ecosystem Model Intercomparison

-Supplementary files for Erickson and Strigul (2018)
+Supplementary files for Erickson and Strigul (in review) A forest biogeochemistry model intercomparison on the East Coast of the United States, *Forests*